masterccc/netinject/README.md

 # Description

-NetInject uses ptrace library to inject data into one of the process's network sockets.
-It works by live editing the process's memory and add instructions to write in file descriptors corresponding to TCP sockets.
+NetInject uses ptrace library to inject data into one of the process' network sockets.
+It works by live editing the process memory and add instructions to write in file descriptors corresponding to TCP sockets.

 (Not sure if it's the fastest way, if you have a better way to do that, I'd like to know it)